 All childcare workers will provide an application including past experiences and qualifications.
 References will be checked – no exceptions made.
 Initial information and ongoing training via literature and meetings will be furnished by MOPS leaders and the Vineyard Children’s Ministry staff.
 Guidelines and reporting procedures will be given as part of the training.

 Checking In and Out:

-Please try to arrive for check-in between 9:15 and 9:30am.
+Please try to arrive for check-in by 9:30am.
 Children will be checked in at the welcome center computers in the lobby.
 When you check in on the computer, you will receive a name tag for your child.
 For children under age three please try to place this tag on the back of their shirt.
 An additional tag with your child’s number will be given to you, this is yours to present when you pick up your child for security purposes.
 Do not lose your tag!
 If you do misplace this tag, you will need to present your driver’s license to pick up your child from the childcare room.
 This is for your children’s safety.

 Go to the door of your child’s classroom and allow the caregiver to gather your child and only his/her necessary belongings.
 Show your nametag and your child’s to match.
 Please be sure to thank the caregiver!

 Adults are not to be left alone with children unless it is in a public and visible area.
 Teenagers may help or teach as long as an adult care-worker is present in the classroom.